dali-lab/crud-template-backend-postgres/README.md

 #### Linting

 ESLint is set up in this project.
-To keep code clean, always remember to run `npm lint` and fix any lint problems before merging into master.
+To keep code clean, always remember to run `npm run lint` and fix any lint problems before merging into master.

 #### Unit Testing